Welcome to the Oakland Astronomy Club Website!

 Check us Out!

-Club Meetings are in-person and Virtual!!
+Club Meetings are in-person and Virtual !!

-Public Observing Nights at Addison Oaks: The sky is amazing when viewed through our 17½" Dob or our 14" SCT Telescope.
-To be notified of viewing opportunities, send an email to: outreach AT oaklandastronomy.net.
+The sky is amazing when viewed through our 17½" Dob or our 14" SCT Telescope.
+To be notified of viewing opportunities, fill out the Outreach Guest List Form.

-Beyond our Community: Ordinary people using a cell phone or computer can be NASA Citizen Scientists!
+Ordinary people using a cell phone or computer can be NASA Citizen Scientists!
 Many hands lighten the load!
 Volunteers contribute huge amounts of research assistance to NASA every day.
 Check out these opportunities for Citizen Scientists.

-Welcome!
 We hope your experience on our website is enjoyable and informative.

 Who are we?
-Well, apart from our mission statement below:
+Well, apart from our mission statement below

 - We are based in Southeast Michigan's Oakland County.

-- We operate a semi-dark sky observing site at Addison Oaks County Park, which is the home of the club's 17.5" dobsonian and 14" SCT telescopes.
+- We operate a semi-dark sky observing site at Addison Oaks County Park, which is the home of the club's 17½" dobsonian and 14" SCT telescopes.

 - We put on educational programs for local schools, parks, and other organizations, including Star Parties!